DrWatt/Softcompexam/HowTo.md

 $ chmod -v u+x project.py
 ```

 Now the file you are interested in is ready on your disk if you have followed the steps above.
-However the script allows you to use directly a URL of a data in csv format with the same features you find in the default one (also downloaded automatically if no data is specified)
+However the script allows you to use directly the URL of some data in csv format as long as it has the same features as those in the default one (downloaded automatically as well, if no data is specified)

-There are two Machine Learning models available: a XGBoost Boosted Decision Tree and a Neural Network built with the Keras library.
+There are two available Machine Learning models: an XGBoost Boosted Decision Tree and a Neural Network built with the Keras library.

 ### Boosted Decision Tree (BDT)

-To run a training of a BDT you have to type on the Command Line:
+To train a BDT you have to type on the Command Line:
 ```bash
 ./project.py --xgb
 ```
-This will trigger a training of the default dataset (that you can find [here](https://raw.githubusercontent.com/DrWatt/softcomp/master/datatree.csv) however the script will automatically download it) with default parameters:
+This will trigger training of the default dataset (that you can find [here](https://raw.githubusercontent.com/DrWatt/softcomp/master/datatree.csv), however the script will automatically download it) with default parameters:
 ```json
 {
     "max_depth":5,